jundalisay/superb/content/en/research/sarkar/farming/section-1/spices.md

 Garlic can be cultivated on the border line of wheat and early boro paddy fields.
 When growing garlic with rice, sow the garlic in two rows so that it forms equilateral triangles.
 One line of safflower seeds (kusum biija) should be sown between the rows of garlic so that each seed is in the middle of one triangle.

-Research should be done on garlic to pinpoint its medicinal properties, and to ascertain whether there is any possibility of producing garlic oil from the leaves.
+Research should be done on garlic to:
+- pinpoint its medicinal properties
+- ascertain whether there is any possibility of producing garlic oil from the leaves.

 ## Onion (Piaz)